Resources

 A concise, practical guide to identifying stakeholders, mapping their power and interest, and tailoring your communication strategy.
 Includes the widely used power/interest grid template.

-- That Discomfort You're Feeling Is Grief — Scott Berinato (interview with David Kessler) ↗
+Scott Berinato (interview with David Kessler)

 David Kessler's HBR interview reframes pressure and uncertainty as forms of grief and offers concrete coping practices.
 A short, widely-cited piece that helps managers name what they and their teams are experiencing.